jenssegers/date/README.md

     // With time zone
     $date = new Date('2000-01-31', new DateTimeZone('Europe/Brussels'));

-    // Relative
+You can skip the creation of a DateTimeZone object:

+    $date = new DateTime('2000-01-31', 'Europe/Brussels');

+Create Date objects from a relative format (http://www.php.net/manual/en/datetime.formats.relative.php):

     $date = new Date('now');
     $date = new Date('today');
     $date = new Date('+1 hour');
     $date = new Date('next monday');

-You can skip the creation of a DateTimeZone object:

-    $date = new DateTime('2000-01-31', 'Europe/Brussels');

 This is also available from the make or forge static method: